 Here is the latest Pag-ibig Contribution Table or HDMF Contribution Table in 2022.
 The Home Development Mutual Fund helps Pag-ibig members generate savings, earn dividends, and avail housing loans and other loans offered by Pag-ibig.

-Unlike the SSS and PhilHealth who increased their monthly contributions requirements effective January 2021, the Home Development Mutual Fund (Pag-ibig Fund) postponed increasing their contribution requirements because of the pandemic.
+Same with SSS who maintained their monthly contributions requirements effective January 2022, the Home Development Mutual Fund (Pag-ibig Fund) also postponed increasing their contribution requirements again because of the past pandemic impact.

 All employees, employers, OFWs, non-working spouses, and kasambahay members must know their updated Pag-ibig monthly contribution to ensure income growth.

 Pag-ibig Contribution Table 2022 for Employed Members and Employers

 It is mandatory for employees to pay Pag-ibig Fund contributions every payroll or whenever they receive their monthly salaries.
 This is automatic and done by the employer on every payroll.

 It is also essential for employers to remit and submit reports to Pag-ibig regarding their employees’ contributions.